Kassymkhan919/Synitheia/README.md

 * Navigate to the appropriate link (found in the subsection of this document).
 This will open the project file.
 No download or installation is necessary.
 Internet connection and a Figma account are required.

 * The link will open the prototype's starting page.
-No furthur steps are required to open the project.
+No further steps are required to open the project.

 * Explore the available options on the screen.
 If stuck, click anywhere on the screen and available options will be highlighted in blue: